bentomas/etmux/README.md

     cd /path/to/session/root && $start && $join

-`etmux` can play nicely with starting the `tmux` server using a different socket (try `etmux --help` for more details) but to allow switching sessions to work properly with your scripts, `etmux` also passes in a `$tmux` variable as a replacement for the `tmux` command.
+`etmux` can play nicely with starting the `tmux` server using a different socket (try `etmux --help` for more details) but to allow this to work properly with your scripts, `etmux` also passes in a `$tmux` variable as a replacement for the `tmux` command.
 This `$tmux` variable makes sure `tmux` is using the right socket.
+If you don't use this, then initiating a session from within another session will have unexpeted results.
 The updated script would look like:

     cd /path/to/session/root